airswap/airswap-protocols/protocols/index/README.md

 ## Unset an Intent

-Unset an intent to trade in the Market.
+Unset an intent to trade in the Index.

 ```Solidity
 function unsetIntent(